cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ## Prepare the network

 Socially, operators exchange their addresses and ports with each other as they see fit.
-Presumably they do not create two separate networks but a single one eventually.
+Presumably, they do not create two separate networks but a single one eventually.

 They save their choices in `/home/checkersuser/.checkers/config/config.toml`.